alfonsoirai/pavanzada/katas/kata9/Readme.md

 ```
 data = [235, 140, 4], which represented the octet sequence: 11101011 10001100 00000100.
 Return false.
 The first 3 bits are all one's and the 4th bit is 0 means it is a 3-bytes character.
 The next byte is a continuation byte which starts with 10 and that's correct.
 But the second continuation byte does not start with 10, so it is invalid.
 ```

+## Breakdown
+- 0-127 = 0000 0000 - 0111 1111
+- We receive an array of integers
+- An integers is equal to a chain of 8 bits
+- 10..... can't be alone
+- 110.... needs to be followed by 1
+- 1110...
+- 0 can be alone, 1 byte char

+## Solution
+- Get all the input array's.
+- Variables:
+    - Counter `int`
+    - isUTF `boolean`
+- Visit all the integers in the array
+- Check that the item is between 0-255
+- If the count = 0
+    - Check if the item is between 192-223
+        - Count + 1
+    - Check if the item is between 224-239
+        - Count + 2
+    - Check if the item is between 240-255
+        - Count + 3
+    - Check if the item is between 128-191
+        - Return `false`
+- If the count =!
+0
+    - Check if the item is between 128-191
+        Count --
+    - Else
+        Return False
+- In case that after the loop if the count variable it is not 0, it means a byte is missing.
+Must return false.

+Complexity: `O(n)`